NG-NEST/ng-nest/lib/ng-nest/ui/doc/docs/readme.en_US.md

 ---
-label: '文档'
+label: 'Doc'
 hidden: true
 ---

-# 文档 Doc
+# Doc

-定义文档显示的样式，指定文档中标题、行、分类、表格等标签的样式。
+Defines the style of the document display, specifying the style of labels in the document, such as headings, rows, categories, tables, and so on.